-As explained by Young and others (2018) the large grid cells that were used to develop the model prevents accurate model predictions at specific locations such as a particular well.
+As explained by Young and others (2018) the large grid cells that were used to develop the previous model prevents accurate model predictions at specific locations such as a particular well.
 The GAM documentation (Young and others, 2018) also states that "the GAM is accurate at a scale of tens of miles, which is adequate to understand groundwater availability at the regional scale."
+The 2020 GAM also includes smaller grid cells around surface waters in the Colorado River basin in Bastrop county in order to improve the capability of the model to predict surface water-grounwater interaction with layers 1 and 2 on a local basis.

 The current GAM (INTERA and others, 2020) simulates groundwater flow using the ten model layers shown on Figure 4-1, which is a conceptual "block diagram" of groundwater flow paths simulated by the GAM.
 The model simulates varying degrees of vertical interaction between aquifers, which can result in pumping effects in a particular aquifer spreading to the aquifers above or below.
 The magnitude of this effect will vary substantially based on the aquifer hydraulic parameters assigned to aquifers in the GAM.
+The magnitude of pumping effects also varied substantially from the model used to develop DFCs during the 2017 joint-planning period (old GAM) resulting in a wide range of variance in the amount of drawdown that resulted in locations throughout some aquifers within the five districts when compared to the same amount of pumping in the old GAM.
+These changes limited the ability to draw direct comparisons between the old and updated models, and, in some cases, caused confusion/complications during the final phase of decsion-making.
+LPGCD board recognized this issue and chose to focus on total pumping in the Simsboro formation to determine a resutant drawown as their proposed DFC for the Simsboro.
 As with all models, there are limitations to the current GAM, but it is the best tool available for estimating the effects of pumping the relevant aquifers in GMA 12.
 Several different potential pumping scenarios were developed and considered by GMA 12 from 2019 to 2021.
 These pumping scenarios helped GMA 12 to predict the impact that varying amounts of pumping would have on future water levels across the GMA.